DOSull/Spatial-Data-Science/labs/week-03/making-maps-in-R-03-using-tmap.md

   tm_polygons()
 ```

-The first part of the above command `tm_shape(lower48)` says something like "I am going to make a map, with input dataset is `lower48`". `tm_shape` makes the map object, which we can then add more information to.
+The first part of the above command `tm_shape(lower48)` says something like "stand back!
+I am going to make a map, with input dataset `lower48`". `tm_shape` makes the map object, which we can then add more layers to.
 In the simple example above, we add to it `+ tm_polygons()`, which says something like "and you should style the map based on the fact the data are polygons".
-For the particular kind of map you are making in this assignment&mdash;a *choropleth* map&mdash; most of the critical information about how the map should look will be included in the parameters we supply to the `tm_polygons` function.
+For the particular kind of map you are making in this assignment&mdash;a *choropleth* map&mdash; most of the critical information about how the map should look will be included in additional parameters we supply to the `tm_polygons` function.

 The various aspects of this are discussed in the sections listed below
 + [Specifying the attribute to be mapped](#specifying-the-attribute-to-map)